Leveson Inquiry: 'No pact with Murdoch' - Mandelson

 Lord Mandelson said in his written statement: "I reject the view that, under either Mr Blair or Mr Brown, some sort of Faustian pact was forged between the government and Rupert Murdoch involving commercial concessions to him in return for support from his newspapers."

 But he went on: "It is also arguably the case, however, that personal relationships between Mr Blair, Mr Brown and Rupert Murdoch became closer than was wise in view of the adverse inference drawn from the number of meetings and contacts they had.

-"The same, I am sure, can be said for Mr Cameron and, no doubt, his predecessors."'Taken out and shot'
+"The same, I am sure, can be said for Mr Cameron and, no doubt, his predecessors."